Many questions but few answers in congressional hearing on Maui's wildfire and electric provider

 The Associated Press reported Wednesday that aerial and satellite imagery shows the gully where the fire reignited that afternoon has long been choked with plants and trash, which a severe summer drought turned into tinder-dry fuel for fires.
 Photos taken after the blaze show charred foliage in the utility's right-of-way still more than 10 feet (three meters) high, and a resident who lives next to the gully said it had not been mowed in the 20 years he's lived there.

-Asked about the issue Thursday during the U.S. House Energy and Commerce subcommittee hearing, Shelee Kimura, president of Hawaiian Electric, reiterated the company’s position that it is only responsible for trimming trees that are high enough to contact electric lines.
+Asked about the issue Thursday during the U.S. House Energy and Commerce subcommittee hearing, Kimura reiterated Hawaiian Electric's position that it is only responsible for trimming trees that are high enough to contact electric lines.

 “Our vegetation management is around our lines.
 It is not a stated right to take care of the grass under our lines on private property,” Kimura said, adding that it is an issue that the state should consider in the aftermath of the fire.

-Note: This story has been updated to correct that Hawaiian Electric CEO Shelee Kimura said about 50% of power lines on Maui are underground, not 50% of the lines in the entire state.